Continuing your education is a logical option if you are passionate enough about your subject to be embarking on a master’s degree.

 - Time management and the ability to work independently

-Swansea’s careers service can help you identify and target potential employers, as well as market yourself effectively.
-Visit the Careers Service website for more information.
+The Swansea Employability Academy can help you identify and target potential employers, as well as market yourself effectively.